-One practical difficulty in using the LBP algorithm is that the number n of nodes in the network will grow with time.
+One practical difficulty in using the LBP algorithm is that the number of nodes in the network will grow with time.
 Hence, it may be preferable to limit the number of time-slices that are maintained (Murphy, 2002).
-The algorithm then proceeds as before except that the factor updates are restricted to the most recent n time-slices.
+Given a number, n, the algorithm proceeds as before except that the factor updates are restricted to the most recent n time-slices.
 The marginal distributions for variables that are connected to factor nodes in the most recent n time-slices must still be maintained but any other information may be removed.